tomekz/aws-lab/lab-kafka/README.md

 * [ ] Set up the EC2 cluster:
   -  [ ] Launch EC2 instances with the desired instance type, operating system, and configuration.
 Ensure that the instances have appropriate security groups, IAM roles, and network settings.
-  - [ ] Install Docker on each EC2 instance to facilitate containerization.
+  - [ ] Install Docker on each EC2 instance to facilitate containerization with ansible
-  - [ ] run `ansible-galaxy collection install community.docker` to install the docker collection
 * [ ] Build Docker images for each microservice:
   - [ ] For each microservice (User Service, Email Service, Notification Service, and Feed Service), create a Dockerfile that defines the container image.
   - [ ] Use the appropriate base image for Go applications and specify the necessary dependencies and build instructions.
   - [ ] Build the Docker image for each microservice using a command like docker build -t <image-name> ..
 * [ ] Set up Kafka on the EC2 cluster:
   - [ ] Install Kafka on one or more EC2 instances within the cluster.
-Follow the Kafka documentation or use a tool like Confluent Platform to simplify the setup process.
   - [ ] Configure Kafka to use multiple topics, including the "user-events" topic in this example.
   - [ ] Ensure that the Kafka instances have sufficient resources and are properly networked within the EC2 cluster.
 * [ ] Deploy microservices on the EC2 cluster: